-• The Items module moveTo\ and remove functions now handle projectiles
+• The Items module moveTo and remove functions now handle projectiles

-Install tests in the scripts repo into hack/scripts/test/scripts when the CMake variable BUILD\TESTS is defined
+Install tests in the scripts repo into hack/scripts/test/scripts when the CMake variable BUILD_TESTS is defined

-• new global function: safe\pairs(iterable[, iterator\fn]) will iterate over the iterable (a table or iterable userdata) with the iterator\fn (pairs if not otherwise specified) if iteration is possible.
+• new global function: safe_pairs(iterable[, iterator_fn]) will iterate over the iterable (a table or iterable userdata) with the iterator_fn(pairs if not otherwise specified) if iteration is possible.
 If iteration is not possible or would throw an error, for example if nil is passed as the iterable, the iteration is just silently skipped.

-- cursed\tomb: new struct type
+- cursed_tomb: new struct type

-- job\item: identified several fields
+- job_item: identified several fields

-- ocean\wave\maker: new struct type
+- ocean_wave_maker: new struct type

-- worldgen\parms: moved to new struct type
+- worldgen_parms: moved to new struct type

-- DFHack config file examples: documentation for all of Dreamfort's supporting files (useful for all forts, not just Dreamfort!) - Quickfort blueprint library: updated dreamfort documentation and added screenshots
+- New Fort Autostart Commands: documentation for all of Dreamfort's supporting files (useful for all forts, not just Dreamfort!) - Quickfort blueprint library: updated dreamfort documentation and added screenshots

 - clear-webs: removes all webs on the map and/or frees any webbed creatures - devel/block-borders: overlay that displays map block borders - devel/luacov: generate code test coverage reports for script development.
-Define the DFHACK\ENABLE\LUACOV=1 environment variable to start gathering coverage metrics. - fix/drop-webs: causes floating webs to fall to the ground - gui/blueprint: interactive frontend for the blueprint plugin (with mouse support!) - gui/mass-remove: mass removal/suspension tool for buildings and constructions - reveal-hidden-sites: exposes all undiscovered sites - set-timeskip-duration: changes the duration of the "Updating World" process preceding the start of a new game, enabling you to jump in earlier or later than usual
+Define the DFHACK_ENABLE_LUACOV=1 environment variable to start gathering coverage metrics. - fix/drop-webs: causes floating webs to fall to the ground - gui/blueprint: interactive frontend for the blueprint plugin (with mouse support!) - gui/mass-remove: mass removal/suspension tool for buildings and constructions - reveal-hidden-sites: exposes all undiscovered sites - set-timeskip-duration: changes the duration of the "Updating World" process preceding the start of a new game, enabling you to jump in earlier or later than usual